 Step 2 can only be used where wording in the OTA is ambiguous and/or does not specifically refer to plant running hours, and no new or updated OTA with acceptable wording has been obtained.
-Where BMS data does not demonstrate the OTA intention of comfort conditions, the Assessor must move on to Step 3: OTA Hours minus two.
+Where there is insufficient evidence to demonstrate that the OTA Hours refer to comfort conditions, or where the BMS data demonstrates that the plant starts at the same time or after the OTA Hours, the Assessor must move on to Step 3: OTA Hours minus two.